savonet/book/streaming.md

 relative to the beginning of the frame): breaks and metadata.

 It might happen that a source cannot entirely fill the current frame.
-For instance in the case of a source playing one file once (e.g. using the operator `once`), where there are only 0.02 seconds of audio left whereas the frame lasts 0.04 seconds.
+For instance, in the case of a source playing one file once (e.g. using the operator `once`), where there are only 0.02 seconds of audio left whereas the frame lasts 0.04 seconds.
 We could have simply ignored this and filled the last 0.02 seconds with silence, but we are not like this at Liquidsoap, especially since even such a short period of a silence can clearly be heard.
-Don't believe me?
+Don't believe us?
 You can try the following script which sets up the frame size to 0.02 seconds and then silences the audio for one frame every second: